 - Attic guano cleaning and re insulation can add an additional $600– $8,000, depending upon the degree of the damage and dimension of the home

-Frequently asked questions concerning Bat control
+Frequently asked questions concerning a Bat control problem

 Q. Should bats be safeguarded in Texas?

-Bats are the second most common mammal (after rodents), and consist of twenty percent of Earth’s mammal population.
+They are the second most common mammal (after rodents), and consist of twenty percent of Earth’s mammal population.